ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

     to support optical network scenarios that contain both fixed- and flexi-grid links.

 transceiver-capabilities:

-   > a YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.
+> A YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.

 standard-mode:

-   > a YANG grouping for the standard modes defined in {{ITU-T_G.698.2}}.
+> A YANG grouping for the standard modes defined in {{ITU-T_G.698.2}}.

 organizational-mode:

-   > a YANG grouping to define transponder operational mode supported by organizations or vendors.
+> A YANG grouping to define transponder operational mode supported by organizations or vendors, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.

 common-explicit-mode:

-   > a YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode.
-This grouping should be the same used in
+> A YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
-   {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.

 transmitter-tuning-range:

-   > a YANG grouping that defines the transmitter tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning steps.
+> A YANG grouping that defines the transmitter tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning steps.

 common-organizational-explicit-mode:

-   > a YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.
-Also this grouping should be used in {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.
+> A YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.

-   cd-pmd-penalty:

-   > a YANG grouping to define the triplet used as entries in the list optional penalty associated with a given accumulated CD and PMD.
-   This list of triplet cd, pmd, penalty can be used to sample the function penalty = f(CD, PMD).
+modulation-format:

+> TBD: add a description and informative reference to {{ITU-T_G.Sup39}}

+snr:

+> TBD: add a description and reference to {{ITU-T_G.977.1}}

+psd:

+> TBD: add a description and reference to {{ITU-T_G.9700}}

+pmd:

+> TBD: add a description and reference to {{ITU-T_G.666}}

 ## WDM Label and Label Range

-As described in {{!RFC6205}} and {{!RFC7699}}, the WDM label represents the frequency slot assigned to a WDM LSP on a given WDM Link (which models an OMS MCG).
+As described in {{!RFC6205}} and {{!RFC7699}}, the WDM label represents the frequency slot assigned to a WDM Label Switched Path (LSP) on a given WDM Link, which models an Optical Multiplex Section (OMS) Media Channel Group (MCG) as described in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.

 The same WDM label shall be assigned to the same WDM LSP on all the WDM Links on a regen-free LSP path or path segment.